4 tips to avoid ecommerce shipping delays during Black Friday/Cyber Monday—and for the rest of the holiday season

 - Express shipments like Priority Overnight) will still work up until the last few days before Christmas, but at that point, even overnight shipping can sometimes turn into three-day shipping.
 Many brands will find that December 21 is the last date they can safely ship packages overnight and have them arrive before December 25.

 Shipping delays pose an unwelcome challenge to ecommerce marketers who are preparing for the largest shopping event of the year.
-But if you plan ahead and practice transparency in your messaging, you can still help your customers check all the items off their shopping list in time for the holiday season.
+But if you plan for an increase in Black Friday order ahead and practice transparency in your messaging, you can still help your customers check all the items off their shopping list in time for the holiday season.

 Disruptions to timely deliveries may be unavoidable, but you can still use these tips to communicate shipping delays with your customers.